alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+Once the TLS handshake is complete, the client and server can securely exchange data using the established session keys.
+The encryption and decryption algorithms specified in the cipher suite determine the level of security and cryptographic operations used for data protection.

+The TLS handshake is a critical component of secure communication over the internet, enabling the encryption of sensitive information and ensuring the authenticity of the participating entities.

 If a packet is dropped
 ----------------------